sue-slv/sue-slv/README.md

-:) Here is Suelen
-I’m interested in Data Analysis and Politics
-Currently I'm learning Data Analysis - Python and SQL (at Redi School, Coursera and Udacity) How to reach me: silva.s@posteo.net
+:) Here is Suelen.
+I’m interested in Data Analysis and Politics.
+Currently I'm learning Data Analysis - Python and SQL (at Redi School, Coursera and Udacity).
+How to reach me: silva.s@posteo.net

 <!---
 sue-slv/sue-slv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.